Learn how to move your company files to another folder on your computer, on and off your network, or to another computer.

 Note: Depending on your Intuit Data Protect (IDP) plan (single file or entire PC), some non-QuickBooks files may not be backed up.
 Visit Intuit App Center for more information about your IDP subscriptions.

-- Create a back up of your company file on the old computer.
+- Follow the steps to create a back up of your company file on your original computer.

 - Sign in to IDP on your new computer.